austin362667/gpu-100-days/day-3.md

 ### Suggested Readings

 1.  [**"CUDA by Example: An Introduction to General-Purpose GPU Programming" by Jason Sanders and Edward Kandrot**](https://www.amazon.com/CUDA-Example-Introduction-General-Purpose-Programming/dp/0131387685): The main inspiration for this post.
 A beginner-friendly, hands-on, and example-based CUDA introduction book.
 You don't have to understand every example in the book.
 Instead, just get a general sense of CUDA and general-purpose GPU computing.
 2.  [**"PyTorch internals" by Edward Yang**](https://blog.ezyang.com/2019/05/pytorch-internals/): As we progress, we’ll do a lot of indexing into strided in-memory representations of matrices.
 Edward’s post contains a clear, foundational explanation of how libraries like PyTorch use strides to represent tensors of any dimension.
-Understanding this is a superpower.